The day before

 - Cut strips of parchment paper and lay them in 4 small springform pans.
 You want to cover the bottom and sides of the pan.
 You can also use plastic film if you prefer, the goal is to prevent the cashew mixture from touching the metal.
 Fill each pan with the mixture and press it down using plastic film so it doesn’t stick to your hands.

 - Cover each cheese with a bowl, or plastic container.
 This step is essential to keep some humidity inside, it’s important for good mold growth.
-Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator all the time).
+Place the cheeses in your refrigerator (you will age the cheeses covered if your refrigerator during the whole aging process).

 - After 2 days, sprinkle salt over the top of the cheeses, and lightly rub with clean hands.
 Carefully flip the cheeses using a small plate and remove the springform pan.
 Sprinkle salt on top and on the sides, rubbing gently.
 You will only salt once.
 The cheeses will still be very soft but they will be easier to work with after a few days.